-Zsuzsanna Végh is a Visiting Fellow at the German Marshall Fund of the United States.
+Zsuzsanna Végh is a program officer at the German Marshall Fund of the United States.

-Her analytical focus lies on Central and Eastern Europe, especially the foreign and EU policies of the Visegrad countries, the state of democracy, and the role of the populist radical right in the region.
+Her analytical focus is on Central and Eastern Europe, especially the foreign and EU policies of the Visegrád countries, the state of democracy, and the role and impact of the populist radical right in the region.

-Zsuzsanna has extensive experience working at the intersection of policy analysis and academic research.
-She is a lecturer and PhD candidate at the European University Viadrina where she focuses on Central and Eastern Europe’s radical right and its impact on foreign policy.
+Végh has extensive experience working at the intersection of policy analysis and academic research.
 She has been an associate researcher at the European Council on Foreign Relations and authored reports for Freedom House’s flagship project, Nations in Transit, on her native Hungary.
-She was a ReThink.CEE Fellow at GMF in 2019-20.
-Previously, she worked at the Center for European Neighborhood Studies of Central European University.
+She worked at the European University Viadrina as a researcher and lecturer in 2017–2024, and at the Center for European Neighborhood Studies of Central European University in 2012–2017.

-Zsuzsanna holds master’s degrees in international relations and European studies from Central European University and in international studies from the Eötvös Loránd University in Budapest.
+Végh holds Master’s degrees in international relations and European studies from Central European University and in international studies from the Eötvös Loránd University in Budapest.

 Media Mentions